DIY SEO Guide – Google Rank 101

 H1, H2, H3, H3, H2, H3, H3, H4 (one MAIN topic and TWO secondary headings based on the primary with FOUR tertiary levels expanding the secondary) with a final summary H4 at the end

 H1, H2, H3, H1, H2, H3, H1, H2, H3, H3, H4

 This one have THREE primary categories all covered by the H1.
 Each has a secondary and tertiary level.
 Again, it ends with an H4 conclusion or similar.

-Action: please consider using my HTML HEADERS AUDIT.
-This service is included in my 6 STAGE SEO Audit.
-It is also available individually for just £15.
-I will provide a CSV/XLS file detailing ALL your website’s H1 and H2 headers.
-Included in the file are the SOURCE URL allowing you to locate and optimise the header’s content quickly and effortlessly.
+Action: please consider using the HTML HEADERS AUDIT.
+This service is included in both the SEO Audits.
+It is also available individually for just £30.
+We provide a CSV/XLS file detailing ALL the website’s H1 and H2 headers.
+Included in the file are the SOURCE URL allowing the client to locate and optimise the header’s content quickly and effortlessly.

 Meta Title and Meta Description